AdFlint vs Revealbot — AI optimization or rule-based automation?

 Not exactly — they're solving slightly different problems.
 Revealbot replaces the manual work of executing rules a media buyer would otherwise click through.
 AdFlint replaces the strategy work itself: choosing platforms, audiences, copy, and budgets.
 If you already have a winning strategy and want execution automated, Revealbot fits.
 If you need both, AdFlint fits.

-Do I need to bring my own ad accounts to AdFlint?
+Do I need to connect my own ad account to AdFlint?

 What about Snapchat and TikTok?